lammps/lammps/doc/src/Library.rst

 *************************

-As described on the :doc:`library interface to LAMMPS <Howto_library>` doc page, LAMMPS can be built as a library (static or shared), so that it can be called by another code, used in a :doc:`coupled manner
+As described on the :doc:`library interface to LAMMPS <Howto_library>` page, LAMMPS can be built as a library (static or shared), so that it can be called by another code, used in a :doc:`coupled manner
 <Howto_couple>` with other codes, or driven through a :doc:`Python
 script <Python_head>`.
 Even the LAMMPS standalone executable is